Phil Karn

 Phil Karn (born October 4, 1956) is a retired American engineer from Lutherville, Maryland.

+Early life and education

 He earned a bachelor's degree in electrical engineering from Cornell University in 1978 and a master's degree in electrical engineering from Carnegie Mellon University in 1979.

+Career

+Academic career

 From 1979 until 1984, Karn worked at Bell Labs in Naperville, Illinois, and Murray Hill, New Jersey.
 From 1984 until 1991, he was with Bell Communications Research in Morristown, New Jersey.
 From 1991 through to his retirement, he worked at Qualcomm in San Diego, where he specialized in wireless data networking protocols, security, and cryptography.

+Amateur Radio Digital Communications

-He is currently the President/CEO of Amateur Radio Digital Communications (ARDC), a non-profit foundation funded by the sale of part of its IP address space (44/8).
-ARDC manages the remaining portion of its address space by providing financial grants to amateur radio and related groups.
+He is currently a board member and President Emeritus of Amateur Radio Digital Communications (ARDC), a non-profit foundation funded by the sale of part of its IP address space (44/8).
+ARDC manages the remaining portion of its address space by providing financial grants to amateur radio, digital communications and related groups.

+Internet Engineering Task Force

 He has been an active contributor in the Internet Engineering Task Force, especially in security, and to the Internet architecture.
 He is the author or co-author of at least 6 RFCs, and is cited as contributing to many more.
 He is the inventor of Karn's Algorithm, a method for calculating the round trip time for IP packet retransmission.
 In 1991, Thomas Alexander Iannelli's Master's thesis judged Karn's KA9Q NOS software as more suitable for deployment than an Air Force Institute of Technology packet radio system.
 In 1990, Karn was one of the first to predict that the use of wired links for the Internet's "capillaries" would become "history" because most users would access it via wireless radio links.